mmedl94/lionfish/README.md

 This package is an extension of the [tourr](https://github.com/ggobi/tourr) R-package.
 For a general overview of the tourr package please refer to the [tourr documentation](https://ggobi.github.io/tourr/). lionfish adds interactive displays to the functionality of tourr allowing users to direct the path of the tours.

+## Documentation

+For an overview of the functionality of lionfish please visit the [documentation](https://mmedl94.github.io/lionfish/)!

 ## Installation

 You can install the development version of lionfish from github with: